-Is it normal when with menstruation severe pain.
-The stomach hurts badly during menstruation: what to do?
+Is it normal to have severe pain during menstruation?
+Severe stomach pain during menstruation: what to do?
 If menstrual pain is simply unbearable, then its causes may be

-In most cases, menstrual pain is easy to explain.
-If pregnancy has not occurred, the endometrium (the lining of the uterus) is torn away from the walls of the uterus, while prostaglandins are released, which contributes to a better release of the remnants of the uterine lining to the outside.
-If there are a lot of prostaglandins, the muscles contract more actively, which causes menstrual pain.
+In most cases menstrual pain is explained quite simply.
+If pregnancy does not occur, the endometrium (uterine mucosa) is torn away from the walls of the uterus, and prostaglandins are released, which facilitates better release of the remnants of the uterine mucosa to the outside.
+If a lot of prostaglandins are formed, the muscles contract more actively, which causes menstrual pain.

-Specialists for painful periods have their own name - dysmenorrhea (previously it was called algodismenorrhea).
+Experts have their own name for painful periods - dysmenorrhea (previously it was called algodysmenorrhea).
 In addition, doctors divide it into primary and secondary.

-• Primary dysmenorrhea is characteristic of young girls and women (between the ages of about 14 and 25) and is characterized by contractile activity of the uterus.
-In addition to the characteristic pain in the lower abdomen, symptoms of primary dysmenorrhea can include nausea, headaches, and upset stools.
-They usually appear the day before and a couple of days after the onset of menstruation.
-Dysmenorrhea is successfully treated and, if painful menstruation is troubling, it is better to see a doctor who will prescribe treatment.
+• Primary dysmenorrhea is characteristic of young girls and women (aged approximately 14 to 25 years) and is characterized by contractile activity of the uterus.
+In addition to the characteristic pain in the lower abdomen, symptoms of primary dysmenorrhea can include nausea, headaches and stool upset.
+They usually appear the day before and a couple of days after the start of menstruation.
+Dysmenorrhea can be successfully treated and, if painful menstruation is bothering you, it is better to see a doctor who will prescribe treatment.

 • Secondary dysmenorrhea is usually associated with organic changes in the pelvic organs (for example, endometriosis, chronic inflammatory processes with the formation of adhesions).
-In this case, only your attending gynecologist can choose the right treatment.
+In this case, choose correct treatment Only your attending gynecologist can.

-Causes of menstrual pain that are not associated with diseases of the female reproductive system include:
+Causes of menstrual pain not associated with diseases of the female reproductive system include:

 How to get rid of menstrual pain

-If the pain before or during menstruation quickly passes and does not cause you any special inconvenience, you practically do not pay attention to the onset of menstruation and lead a normal life, then you just need to take care of yourself, avoiding excessive physical exertion on these days.
-But if the first day of your period turns into a real nightmare for you, it is worth taking action.
+If the pain before or during menstruation passes quickly and does not cause you any particular inconvenience, you practically do not pay attention to the onset of menstruation and lead your usual lifestyle, then you just need to take care of yourself by avoiding excessive physical activity these days.
+But if the first day of your period turns into a real nightmare for you, it’s worth taking action.

-The easiest and most popular way is to take a pill that relieves pain and cramps.
-Just be sure to check with your doctor which drug is right for you.
+The easiest and most popular way is to take a pill that relieves pain and spasms.
+Just be sure to consult with your doctor which drug is right for you.
 But don't make taking painkillers a habit.
-If you cannot live without pills every month and take them several times a day, this is a wake-up call, meaning that you need to see a doctor immediately.
+If you cannot live without pills every month and take them several times a day, this is an alarm bell, meaning that you need to see a doctor immediately.

 Oral contraceptives

 Birth control pills contain hormones that suppress ovulation.
-No ovulation - no painful periods.
-Among other things, they will relieve you of the manifestations of PMS (premenstrual syndrome).
-But keep in mind that you need to select such pills individually and only your gynecologist can do this based on the results of examinations and analyzes.
+No ovulation - no painful menstruation.
+Among other things, they will relieve you of symptoms of PMS ( premenstrual syndrome).
+But keep in mind that you need to select such pills individually and only your gynecologist can do this based on the results of examinations and tests.

 Physical exercise

 Some women mistakenly believe that sports are contraindicated during menstruation, although in reality the opposite is true.
-Exercise ensures good blood circulation in the muscles and makes them more elastic.
-The uterus is made up of several types of muscles, so regular exercise and good constant stretching make it much easier to cope with the pain during menstruation caused by uterine contraction.
+Exercising ensures good blood circulation in the muscles and makes them more elastic.
+The uterus consists of several types of muscles, so regular physical exercise and good constant stretching make it much easier to endure pain during menstruation caused by uterine contractions.

-So if you do not have special prescriptions from doctors, try doing light exercises:
+So if you don’t have any special instructions from your doctors, try doing light exercises:

-• Stand up straight with your feet shoulder-width apart and do 15-20 regular squats.
-Make sure that the weight is on your heels and your back remains straight.
+• Stand straight with your feet shoulder-width apart and do 15-20 regular squats.
+Make sure to keep your weight in your heels and keep your back straight.

-• Sit in a Turkish position and begin to slowly bring and spread your knees.
-Repeat 15-20 times.
+• Sit cross-legged and begin to slowly bring your knees in and out.
+Repeat 15–20 times.

 • Get on all fours, arch your back like a cat, and then return to the starting position.
 Repeat 15–20 times.

-But it is better to refuse serious power loads in the first days of menstruation.
+But it is better to avoid serious strength loads in the first days of your period.

 Swimming

 Swimming is worth highlighting separately.
-It is the safest and least traumatic sport to relieve pain.
+This is the safest and least traumatic sport that relieves pain.
 It helps relax muscles and relieve tension.
-Just remember to use a tampon while swimming, and change it right after the pool.
+Just remember to use a tampon while swimming, and change it immediately after swimming.
 Tampax tampons are ideal for this.
-Their plastic Compak applicator fits easily in your hand so you can quickly and discreetly go and change your tampon.
+Their plastic Compak applicator fits easily in your hand, so you can quickly and unnoticed to change your tampon.

 Taking vitamins

-Vitamin B6 and magnesium are friends and main helpers of women suffering from menstrual cramps.
+Vitamin B6 and magnesium are friends and main helpers of a woman suffering from menstrual pain.
 Taking these vitamins and minerals will help reduce discomfort.
-In addition, today for women there are many vitamin complexes that can facilitate the course of menstruation.
-But it is best to pick them up with a doctor.
+In addition, today there are many options for women vitamin complexes, which can ease the flow of menstruation.
+But it is best to select them together with a doctor.

-Take a warm, comfortable shower or place a warm (!)
-Heating pad on your lower abdomen to relieve pain.
-And if there is no special heating pad, you can pour warm water into a regular plastic bottle.
-This method is best for relieving menstrual pain before bed, as it is best to go straight to a warm bed after showering.
+Take a warm, comfortable shower or place a warm (!) heating pad on your lower abdomen to relieve pain.
+And if you don’t have a special heating pad, you can pour warm water to normal plastic bottle.
+This method is best for relieving menstrual pain before bed, since after a shower it is best to immediately lie down in a warm bed.

 Herbal teas, decoctions and infusions

 Tea with chamomile or mint also helps to relax your abdominal muscles and reduce menstrual pain.
-Herbal infusions are also well suited - nettle, horsetail, wild strawberries and calendula.
+Herbal infusions are also good - nettle, horsetail, wild strawberries and calendula.

-Lie down, or better sleep a little in the fetal position.
-To do this, lie on the floor and pull your legs up to your stomach.
-This position will help you relax and relieve pain.
+Lie down, or better yet, sleep a little in the fetal position.
+To do this, lie on the floor and pull your legs towards your stomach.
+This pose will help you relax and reduce pain.

 Balanced diet

-On the eve and during menstruation, doctors recommend reducing the consumption of coffee, strong tea, as well as fried and spicy.
+Before and during menstruation, doctors recommend reducing coffee consumption, strong tea, as well as fried and spicy.
 But foods rich in calcium should be eaten more actively.
 Include more cottage cheese, milk porridge, fish, cheese and bananas in your diet.
-By the way, bananas, among other things, will also help improve your mood, which will definitely not hurt in the first days of your period.
+By the way, bananas, among other things, will also help improve your mood, which definitely won’t hurt in the first days of your period.

-• A lower back massage can help relieve spasms and soothe pain.
-Ideally, a loved one should do it for you.
-But if at the right moment such a person is not around, you can make it yourself yourself.
-Put a tennis ball in two bags or socks and lie on them with your lower back (the balls should be on both sides of the spine at the level of the lower ribs).
-Gently roll the balls, massaging the muscles.
+• A lower back massage will help relieve spasms and soothe pain.
+Ideally, it should be done for you close person.
+But if such a person is not around at the right time, you can make it yourself.
+Place a tennis ball in two bags or socks and lie with your lower back on them (the balls should be on either side of the spine at the level of the lower ribs).
+Gently roll on the balls, massaging your muscles.

-• Massaging your abdomen will help relieve tension in your abdominal area.
+• Abdominal massage will help reduce tension in the abdominal area.
 To do this, massage your stomach with a warm hand in a clockwise circular motion.

 Prevention of pain during menstruation